 IT is with as much pain as surprise that I notice in your impression of last Thursday a most unfair as well as ungenerous attack upon the botanical establishment at Kew under Dr. Hooker.
-It is not within my province to discuss the inaccura-cies upon which the insinuations of bad cultivation are founded, nor yet the extraordinary statement that the herbarium which the constant experience of a long life has proved to me to be an indispensable adjunct for the efficient working of a national bo-tanical garden-that this "collection of dead plants," as your correspondent contemptuously terms it-has interfered with the proper care of the garden.
-There is, however, one of the facts mentioned which my long and intimate acquaintance with the herbarium of the British Museum and its successive keepers, Mr.

-Brown and Mr. Bennett, calls upon me to deny.
+It is not within my province to discuss the inaccura-cies upon which the insinuations of bad cultivation are founded, nor yet the extraordinary statement that the herbarium which the constant experience of a long life has proved to me to be an the constant experience of a long fite has proved to me to be an indispensable adjunct for the efficient working of a national bo-tanical garden-that this "collection of dead plants," as your correspondent contemptuously terms it-has interfered with the proper care of the garden.
+There is, however, one of the facts mentioned which my long and intimate acquaintance with the herbarium of the British Museum and its successive keepers, Mr. Brown and Mr. Bennett calls upon me to dear neroarium of the British Museum and its successive keepers, Mr. Brown and Mr. Bennett, calls upon me to deny.
 Foremost amongst the "examples of scientific work at the London Herbarium" is given the "Prodromus Floræ Nova Hol-landiæ."
-That great work, which at once placed Robert Brown at the head of the botanists of the age, was published in 1810, many years before the so-called "London Herbarium" was in existence.
+That great work, which at once placed Robert Brown at the head of the botanists of the age, was published in 1810, many years before the so-called "London Herbarium" was in originated existence.

 I would add that the second of the works named as an example of scientific work at the London Herbarium was published in 1818, two years before the death of Sir Joseph Banks, the subsequent transference of whose herbarium formed the nucleus of the "London" or "Metropolitan Herbarium."
+Nov.
+11

-GEORGE BENTHAM Nov.
-II
+GEORGE BENTHAM